Skip to content

 As a hot tourist spot, Hawaii’s Big Island features a variety of restaurants, eateries, cafes, and breakfast joints that offer visitors an inclusive cuisine that caters to the different tastes and appetites of the island’s visitors.

 On the island, specifically in the hotel areas, you will find several Hawaiian fusion restaurants serving plates like shredded pork, poi (a Hawaiian Dessert dish), and several other regional dishes.
 Another staple served in restaurants all around the island is, of course, fresh seafood.
 Some of the best eateries on the Big Island are located on the Kohala coast, near Kona.
 However, the prices around this area are not exactly budget-friendly.
-Some of the highest-ranking restaurants in this area are the ULU Ocean Grill at the Four Seasons Resorts Hualalai which is highly praised for its unique menu and spectacular ocean views.
-For more affordable prices in Kona, you can dine at 808 Grindz Cafe.
+One of the highest-ranking restaurants in this area is the ULU Ocean Grill at the Four Seasons Resorts Hualalai, which is highly praised for its unique menu and spectacular ocean views.
+You can dine at 808 Grindz Cafe in Kona at more affordable prices.

-Prices are generally reasonable at most Hilo eateries such as Hilo Bay Cafe which is especially popular for its sushi.
-Some of the best local favourites such as Paul’s Place and Pineapples are also considered to be more on the budget-friendly side.
+Prices are generally reasonable at most Hilo eateries, such as Hilo Bay Cafe, which is especially popular for its sushi.
+Some of the best local favourites, such as Paul’s Place and Pineapples, are also considered more budget-friendly.

 Here is a list of the best restaurants to try while on Hawaii’s Big Island: